-Opting for an elective c-section allows you to have more time to think and prepare what you will need to pack in your hospital bag.
-A scheduled c-section can be performed due to both personal and medical reasons.
+Opting for an elective C-section allows you to have more time to think and prepare what you will need to pack in your hospital bag.
+Most mums choose to schedule a C-section for both personal and medical reasons.

 In 2009, four weeks before my due date, I felt like the head of my baby was up.
 True enough when I visited my Obstetrician, she confirmed that as I had expected, he was in breech position.
 Right there and then, we scheduled my surgery since according to my physician, the possibility of him turning around was extremely minimal.